CharlesStover/reactn/README.md

 ### No Boilerplate!

 For functional components, `import { useGlobal } from 'reactn';` to harness the power of React Hooks!

 For class components, simply change `import React from 'react';` to `import React from 'reactn';`, and your React class components will have global state built in!

 If you prefer class decorators, you can continue to `import React from 'react';` for your components and additionally `import reactn from 'reactn';` for access to the `@reactn` decorator!

 ### Intuitive!

 Global state in functional components behaves almost identically to local state.
-Instead of `[ value, setValue ] = useState(defaultValue)`, you can use `[ value, setValue ] = useGlobal(key)` where `key` is the key of the global state from which you want to read and to which you want write.
+Instead of `[ value, setValue ] = useState(defaultValue)`, you can use `[ value, setValue ] = useGlobal(property)` where `property` is the property of the global state from which you want to read and to which you want write.

 You may alternatively use `[ global, setGlobal ] = useGlobal()` to access the entire global object.

 Global state in class components behaves exactly like local state!
 Instead of `this.state` and `this.setState` to read and write to the local state, you can use `this.global` and `this.setGlobal` to read from and write to the global state object.

 If you prefer Redux's `connect` functionality, pure functions, or are dealing with deeply nested objects, a `withGlobal` higher-order component is also available.